pith. sign in

 2 major / 2 minor

 Summary.
-The manuscript proves that the two-parameter Sharma-Mittal entropy is subadditive and supermodular on the lattice of n-dimensional probability vectors equipped with the majorization partial order.
-The result is obtained by direct verification of the defining inequalities and unifies the corresponding statements already known for the Shannon, Tsallis, and Rényi cases, which arise as special or limiting values of the parameters.
+The paper proves that the Sharma-Mittal entropy (a two-parameter family recovering Shannon, Tsallis, and Rényi entropies as special cases) is subadditive and supermodular on the lattice of n-dimensional probability distributions equipped with the majorization partial order.
+The result is presented as a unification and extension of prior lattice-theoretic properties known for the special cases.

 major comments (2)